 So, IA, miracle solution?

-While we test AI to self-program to learn by themselves, none has been born without the initial input of the human.
+If AI are tested for self-programming to learn by themselves, none has been born without the initial input of the human.

-An “born AI” is still—for the moment—only fiction, speculative fiction, as in Dan Simmons’s cycle Hyperion Cantos, where the author imagines and extrapolates an entire evolved society from this premise.
+An “AI born” is still-for now-only fiction, speculative fiction, as in the cycle of Dan Simmons Les Cantos d’hypérion, where the author imagines and extrapolates an entire society evolved from this postulate.

-I let you discover the rich and many other themes of this superb science fiction cycle, only a part of which can be perceived by reading this interview of Dan Simmons reproduced on the website of the Editions du non-A: meeting with Dan Simmons, the master from QI Hyperion to artificial life, the brilliant and provocative visions of the author of the great science fiction saga Hyperion (in french).
-Dan Simmons talks about neuroethics, without judgement.
+I let you discover the rich and many other themes of this superb science fiction cycle, only a part of which can be perceived by reading this interview of Dan Simmons reproduced on the site of the Editions du non-A: meeting with Dan Simmons, the master from QI Hyperion to artificial life, the brilliant and provocative visions of the author of the great science fiction saga Hyperion.

 Many authors of science fiction, and specifically anticipation who have attempted to imagine, predict what can involve the evolution of one or more AI.